WhatTheDickens/lit-dig-age/syllabus_s20.md

 	- Read *The Information*, Chapter 5
 	- Read [*Walden*](https://commons.digitalthoreau.org/walden/), "Economy" (paragraphs 1-70)
 	- Leave a comment on any passage in *Walden* that's relevant to our discussions so far about language/information/technology.
 Explain how the passage is relevant.
-	- Read: Read through this module on [Git and GitHub](https://github.com/DHRI-Curriculum/git)
+	- Read through this module on [Git and GitHub](https://github.com/DHRI-Curriculum/git)
 - In class: discussion; hands-on with command line and text-editing; pushing to Git
 - **Due: first blog post**